 When looking for new cards it’s important to have an idea about what you want to use the rewards for.
 Again, The Points Guy is a great resource for all things travel related, including points valuations and transfer options between airlines, hotels, and travel sites.
 If you’re interested in cash back, there are a couple of options.

 - Straight Cash Back – This is the simplest way to redeem rewards – usually applied as a statement credit for existing purchases.

 - Gift Cards – This isn’t buying gift cards as a way to meet sign up bonuses.
 It’s also not as simple as straight cash back but allows you to take advantage of some of the more lucrative sign up bonuses.
 Some cards might offer you only 1 cent per 2 points (or a 50% value compared to redeeming for travel) but up to 100% for gift cards, usually to places like restaurants or stores.
 The problem is that most of the gift card options aren’t always appealing or something you would actually use.
-In this case, I use Cardpool.com.
-Cardpool buys your unwanted gift cards for either cash or an Amazon gift card.
+In this case, I buy gift cards and sell them at cardpool.com for either cash or an Amazon gift card.

 To get an idea of what your points are worth, a simple Google search of card company + rewards name + redemption will bring up a chart listing the values for each redemption option.